 Parking lots are, at the best of times, a trial for the patience and navigational skills of every driver.

-Vehicles are coming in and out, the guy in the vehicle in front of you who’s waiting for another driver to back up so he can poach the spot, as well as shoppers with carts and pedestrians are all potential hazards to avoid.
+Vehicles are coming in and out, the person in the vehicle in front of you is waiting for another driver to back up so he can poach the spot, plus shoppers with carts and pedestrians are all potential hazards to avoid.

 And that’s at the best of times.
 We’re approaching the worst of time for driving through a public parking lot: the holiday season.
 Before you know it, the malls will be packed with shoppers while impatient drivers navigate their way around mountains of plowed snow searching for that elusive parking spot closest to the mall entrance.

-Many people believe that because they happen on private property, or because it’s easier for insurance companies to process, parking lot accidents are a 50-50 split in terms of fault.
+Many people believe that because they happen on private property, or because it’s easier for insurance companies to process, parking lot collisions are a 50-50 split in terms of fault.
 Those people are wrong.
-The same fault determination rules apply to accidents in a parking lot as they do to accidents on a roadway, including the penalties for moving violations accrued.
+The same fault determination rules apply to collisions in a parking lot as they do to collisions on a roadway, including the penalties for moving violations accrued.

 Just as there are rules of the road, there are rules of the parking lot.
-What your responsibilities are as a driver depend on what kind of lane you’re in, such as:
+What your responsibilities are as a driver depends on what kind of lane you are in, such as:

-- Feeder lanes are lanes between parked cars that lead to thoroughfares.
-Drivers in these lanes must yield to thoroughfare traffic
+- Feeder lanes are lanes between rows of parked cars that lead to thoroughfares.
+Drivers in these lanes must yield to thoroughfare traffic.

-Let’s look at some typical parking lot accident scenarios, and consider how fault for an accident may be assessed:
+Let’s look at some typical parking lot collision scenarios, and consider how fault would be assessed:

 - A moving driver hits a legally parked car.
-This is the most common parking lot accident, because it includes dinging your neighbour’s car while opening your door and similar mishaps.
+This is the most common parking lot collision.
+It includes dinging your neighbour’s car while opening your door and similar mishaps.
 The moving driver will be judged to be at fault.

 - Two cars collide while pulling out of their parking spots.
 This is often a 50-50 fault split.
-The exception would be if one car had the last opportunity to avoid the collision.
+The exception would be if one car had the last opportunity to avoid a collision.

 - A car hits a moving vehicle while pulling out of a spot.
 Right-of-way applies; the driver pulling out is at fault.